 The Foundation awards primarily personal working grants for a duration of 12 or 6 months, and with a maximum amount of € 24,000

-or € 12,000, for work on literature, dramatic art, translating literature into Finnish, and mass communications.
+or € 12,000, for work on literature, dramatic art and translating literature into Finnish.
 Project grants can be

 awarded to working groups and collectives.
 A project grant can be